ehoefel/the-cyber-prophet/content/posts/hello-world.md

 faster-than-light network and try to connect with the _present_.
 The hardest part was to buy the domain for the website.
 You see, most of the payment methods from the present were long abandoned, including cryptocurrencies.
-So I had to buy an old quantum-computer at a thrift shop to steal a random bitcoin wallet.
+So I had to buy an old quantum computer at a thrift shop to steal a random Bitcoin wallet.

 I hope it wasn't yours.